Grand Traverse County, Michigan: Politics

 Historically, Grand Traverse County has been a Republican-leaning county, like most of northern Michigan.
 It has voted for the Republican candidate in every presidential election since the Civil War, except for four: 1912, 1932, 1936, and 1964.
 In 1912, it supported Bull Moose candidate Theodore Roosevelt as the GOP was mortally divided.
 The only other times it has not supported a Republican saw 400-vote and 40-state national Democratic landslides.

-Since 2008, the county has become more politically competitive; with Democrats managing at least 40 percent of the vote in the last five presidential elections after not having done so since carrying the county in 1964.
-Traverse City leans Democratic while the rest of the county leans Republican.
+Since 2008, the county has become more politically competitive than other counties in traditionally heavily Republican Northern Michigan, with Democrats managing at least 40 percent of the vote in the last five presidential elections after not having done so since carrying the county in 1964.
+This is due almost entirely to Traverse City, which leans Democratic.
+The suburban and rural areas, however, remain powerfully Republican.
+Proving this, a Democrat holds the state house seat centered around Traverse City, the only Democrat representing a district based in Northern Michigan.

-In the 2022 Michigan gubernatorial election, Democrat Gretchen Whitmer received 27,396 votes (52.38%), making it the first time a Democratic gubernatorial candidate has carried the county since 1986.
+In the 2022 Michigan gubernatorial election, Democrat Gretchen Whitmer received 27,396 votes (52.38%), making her the first Democratic gubernatorial candidate to carry the county since 1986.

 In the 2020 presidential election, Donald Trump carried the county, despite losing the state of Michigan.
 In 2020, he won the county with 50.54% (30,502 votes), and in 2016, won with 52.73% (27,413 votes).
 Despite Trump's relatively similar percentage, his margin was massively decreased due to the lack of third party options in 2020 as well as a higher turnout for Democrats.
 In the 2024 election, despite being carried by Trump, Grand Traverse County was one of two counties in Michigan where Trump's percentage of votes decreased, along with neighboring Leelanau County.
-Democratic nominee Kamala Harris had one of the best performances in the county’s history, winning the highest vote share in the county since 1964.

 In 2008, Republican candidate John McCain received 24,716 votes in the county (50.60% of the total) to Democratic candidate Barack Obama's 23,258 (47.62%), even as Obama carried the state of Michigan by a double-digit margin.
 McCain's margin of victory was narrower than usual for a Republican candidate in the county.

 In 2004, Republican president George W. Bush received 27,446 votes in the county (59.42%) to Democrat John Kerry's 18,256 (39.52%).

 In 2000, Bush received 22,358 votes in the county (58.48%) to Democrat Al Gore's 14,371 (37.59%).